JasxnNg/Systems-Game/DEVLOG.md

 2024-01-09 Started work on forking server
 I fixed all the small problems with server and client due to extra reads and writes.
 Then I worked on the subserver, first creating the subserver logic then creating the forking.
 I created a way to find all the players still playing and put them into an array so that it was easier to fork.
 Then I worked on forking and fixed problems due to bad connection errnos. ~2 hours 15 minutes

+2024-01-09 Finished making server
+I completed the subserver so that it could send a message telling the client when it lost the game.
+I also created a way for the server to send a message to the client telling it when they were the winner of the whole tournament.
+Then I spent the rest of the time debugging the server and client. ~1 hour 30 minutes

 Aareeb Jamil:

 2024-01-04 Edited proposal